SING3R-SLAM: Submap-based Indoor Monocular Gaussian SLAM with 3D Reconstruction Priors: Introduction

 \section{Introduction}

-Visual simultaneous localization and mapping (vSLAM) lies at the core of modern robotics \cite{thrun2002probabilistic, mur2015orb, teed2021droid} and augmented reality \cite{bimber2006modern, schmalstieg2016augmented} applications, enabling systems to perceive and understand their surroundings \cite{lei2025gaussnav, long2024instructnav, liang2024supergseg, alegret2025gala, chen2025splat}.
+Visual simultaneous localization and mapping (vSLAM) lies at the core of modern robotics and augmented reality applications, enabling systems to perceive and understand their surroundings.
 With advances in hardware and algorithmic design, robust and accurate visual SLAM \cite{mur2015orb, teed2021droid, li2024dns, matsuki2024gaussian, li20254d} has become increasingly feasible.
-Yet, developing a plug-and-play dense SLAM system that operates reliably in the wild remains an open challenge with the potential to significantly advance spatial perception \cite{wang2024dust3r, leroy2024grounding, wang2025continuous, ni2025nexf, wang2025vggt, lei2025gaussnav, long2024instructnav} and scene understanding \cite{qin2024langsplat, peng2023openscene, liang2024supergseg, alegret2025gala}.
-Achieving both precise camera pose estimation and globally consistent dense reconstruction solely with a minimal monocular setup remains difficult, despite numerous handcrafted \cite{rublee2011orb, juan2009comparison} and data-driven \cite{teed2021droid, leroy2024grounding} priors that have been explored in this domain.
-Previous methods that use 2D priors, such as optical flow \cite{horn1981determining, teed2021droid} or feature matching \cite{mur2015orb, leroy2024grounding}, achieve remarkable tracking performance.
-Yet, disentangling pose estimation and global geometry remains challenging, as lighting conditions or object appearances may vary across different views.
-Single-view 3D priors, such as monocular depth \cite{yang2024depth} and surface normals \cite{eftekhar2021omnidata}, can provide local geometry estimation, though they suffer from scale ambiguity and lack cross-view consistency.

-Recent advances in large-scale 3D pretraining have led to powerful two-view reconstruction models such as DUSt3R \cite{wang2024dust3r} and MASt3R \cite{leroy2024grounding}, which establish strong structure-from-motion priors.
-Multi-view extensions like Spann3R \cite{wang20253d}, CUT3R \cite{wang2025continuous}, and VGGT \cite{wang2025vggt} enhance local geometric consistency, but still lack global coherence.
-Sequential variants, including SLAM3R \cite{liu2025slam3r}, MASt3R-SLAM \cite{murai2025mast3r}, and VGGT-SLAM \cite{maggio2025vggt}, further incorporate temporal alignment, but their reliance on pairwise matching or manifold optimization limits scalability and global consistency.
-Overall, while these SLAM frameworks achieve accurate local geometry and improved poses, they remain confined to locally consistent submaps without optimizing the underlying point maps.
-Consequently, misalignment persists across views, and global consistency degrades over long sequences.
-Importantly, the lack of a unified global model hinders downstream tasks such as novel view synthesis (NVS), which has become an increasingly popular metric for evaluating global 3D reconstruction fidelity and multi-view consistency.
+In particular, indoor monocular SLAM is of great importance, as it hosts a wide range of downstream applications, such as 3D scene understanding \cite{qin2024langsplat, liang2024supergseg, alegret2025gala} and navigation \cite{lei2025gaussnav}.
+However, achieving both precise camera pose estimation and globally consistent dense reconstruction solely from monocular inputs remains difficult.